Starbucks Corporation

 The EV/EBITDA NTM ratio (also called EBITDA multiple or enterprise multiple) is a well-known company valuation metric that compares a company's overall value to its operational earning power.
 The EV/EBITDA NTM ratio is very commonly used for business valuation as it indicates whether a company may be undervalued or overvalued compared to industry peers.
 The EV/EBITDA NTM ratio is a more precise measure than the P/E ratio because it takes into account both the company pure operational earning measure (EBITDA vs. Net Profit) and a company overall value indicator that also includes financial debt, cash position and minority interests which are key indicators when valuing a firm market value.
 (Enterprise Value vs. Market Capitalization)

-The EV/EBITDA NTM ratio of Starbucks Corporation is higher than its historical 5-year average: 17.1.
-The (current) company valuation of Starbucks Corporation is therefore above its valuation average over the last five years.
+The EV/EBITDA NTM ratio of Starbucks Corporation is slightly lower than its historical 5-year average: 16.7.
+The (current) company valuation of Starbucks Corporation is therefore consistent with its valuation average over the last five years.

 Valuation